Treatment stages

 PROTOCOL 1

-Chemotherapy (conditioning) takes 4 or 6 days.
+Chemotherapy (conditioning) takes 6 days

 IN CASE OF 6-DAYS PROTOCOL